DuskScorpio/TechMC-Glossary/README.md

 1. [Click here to download the CSV file](https://github.com/DuskScorpio/TechMC-Glossary/raw/main/TechMC%20Glossary.csv) (right-click → Save As)
 2. Open it in Microsoft Excel (or OSS alternatives)
-3. Please ensure the file is sorted alphabetically by the **Full Form (English)** column before saving
+3. Please ensure the file is sorted alphabetically by the **Category** column before saving
 4. After editing, go to **File > Save As**
 5. Choose **CSV UTF-8 (Comma delimited) (*.csv)** as the file format
 6. Submit your edited file through a Pull Request (PR)